rail-berkeley/bridgedata/index.md

 layout: default
 ---

-The Bridge Dataset is a large and diverse dataset of robotic manipulation behaviors designed to facilitate research in scalable robot learning.
+BridgeData is a large and diverse dataset of robotic manipulation behaviors designed to facilitate research in scalable robot learning.
 The dataset is compatible with open-vocabulary, multi-task learning methods conditioned on goal images or natural language instructions.
 The data consists of human teleoperated demonstrations as well as rollouts from a scripted pick-and-place policy.
 All the data was collected on a low-cost WidowX 250 6DOF robot arm.

 ![bridge-gif-1](assets/images/bridge_gif1.gif)
 ![bridge-gif-2](assets/images/bridge_gif2.gif)